-Gross Interior Area of Entire Existing Building Remodeling of Existing Health Care Facilities Less than 25% 25-50% More than 50% Remodeling of existing pa- tient sleeping rooms.
-Toilet and bathing facilities being re- modeled shall be accessible and comply with s.
+Gross Interior Area of Entire Existing Building Remodeling of Existing Health Care Facilities Less than 25% 25-50% More than 50% Remodeling of existing patient sleeping rooms.
+Toilet and bath- ing facilities be- ing remodeled shall be accessi- ble and comply with s.
 ILHR 52.04 (8).
-20% of the patient sleeping rooms be- ing remodeled shall be provided with accessible toi- let and bathing fa- cilities and shall comply with s.
+20% of the pa- tient sleeping rooms being re- modeled shall be provided with ac- cessible toilet and bathing facilities and shall comply with s.
 ILHR 52.04 (8).
-20% of the total number of patient sleeping rooms of the entire building shall be provided with accessible toi- let and bathing fa- cilities and shall comply with ss.
+20% of the total number of patient sleeping rooms of the entire building shall be provided with accessible toi- let and bathing [a- cilities and shall comply with ss.
 ILHR 52.04 (8) and 52.041.
-Remodeling of ancillary areas (such as surgery, labs or simi- lar areas), but no physical re- modeling, additions, or both, to patient sleeping rooms.
-Toilet and bathing facilities being re- modeled shall be accessible and comply with s.
-ILHR 52.04 (8).
-At least one toilet facility and bath- ing facility per 50 patients, but not less than one toilet facility and bath- ing facility per nursing station shall be available to both sexes and shall be accessible from a public corridor or public area.
+Remodeling of ancillary areas (such as surgery, labs or simi- lar areas), but no physical re- modeling, additions, or both, to patient sleeping rooms. surgery, labs or simi- ing facilities be- s), but no physical re- ing remodeled g, additions, or both, shall be accessi- facility per nursing station sha ents, but not less ility and bathing g station shall be exes and shall be